Summary Plan Description

 A qualified beneficiary must elect continuation of coverage within 60 days after the later of: a. the date coverage under this Plan terminates because of the qualifying event; or b. the date the qualified beneficiary receives notice from the Administrator of the

 right to such continuation.
-Questions about continuation of coverage should be addressed to the Administrator or Employer Plan Services, Inc.
+Questions about continuation of coverage should be addressed to the Administrator.

 Administrator or Plan Administrator means the Combined Law Enforcement Associations of Texas, Inc. (CLEAT) or such other persons as CLEAT may designate.